 Out of chaos God made a world, and out of high passions comes a people.
-Byron was describing the early nationalist fervor in Italy for which the poet played an active role.
+Lord Byron (George Gordon), 1788-1824, Byron was describing the early nationalist fervor in Italy for which the poet played an active role.
 Byron’s Letters and Journals, vol. 8 (1973-81; edited by Leslie A. Marchand).

 If we must have a tyrant, let him at least be a gentleman who has been bred to the business, and let us fall by the axe and not by the butcher’s cleaver.
-Letter, February 21, 1820 to John Murray, publisher.
+Lord Byron (George Gordon), 1788-1824, Letter, February 21, 1820 to John Murray, publisher.
 Byron’s Letters and Journals, volume 7, edited by Leslie A. Marchand, 1973-1981.

 Dosso Dossi (c.
 1489-1542)– whose actual name was Giovanni de Lutero–was an Italian Renaissance painter who belonged to the School of Ferrara.
 Its scores of artists painted mainly in the Venetian style greatly influenced by Giorgione (c.
 1477-1510).
 Dosso Dossi dominated the school that maintained its tradition of painterly artificiality.
 Melissa is Dosso Dossi’s masterpiece–a benign personage in the Italian epic poem Orlando Furioso (1516) of Ludovico Ariosto (1574-1533).
 The enchantress frees humans from the black arts of the wicked sorceress Alcina.
 The painting depicts Melissa at the moment she burns the seals and spells of Alcina and liberates two men from the tree trunks.
 The realistic dog is certainly a human being under Alcina’s spell who will be liberated by Melissa and take up again the suit of armor he watches earnestly.
 The trees are Giorgionesque–stylized, artificially-lighted elements that provide the magical setting for the poem’s characters.
 The figure of Melissa, draped in a fringed red-and-gold-brocaded robe and enriched by Titianesque glazes, is particularly alluring in the sparkling gold and green setting moored by meticulously and softly portrayed meadows, background figures, and distant city towers.